bhauman/bhauman.github.com/bruce_hauman.md

 ## Other Interests

+* **Card Magic** - nothing says entertainment like a middle aged white guy with a deck of cards
 * **Long Distance Hiking** - Hiked the Appalachian trail (2000 miles) in 1993
 * **Lightweight Structure** - I designed, built and live in a unique dome structure in my friends back yard.
 * **Dancing** - Contra, Waltz, Tango, Salsa
 * **Singing** - Sang in a local choral group which focuses on traditional music from around the world.
 * **Comedy Improv** - Spent 7 weeks studying improv in Chicago during the summer of 2010.
-The final show is up here [theremedials.com](http://theremedials.com)
+The final show is up at [theremedials.com](http://theremedials.com)
 * **SnowBoarding** - My brother and I have an annual 8 day engagement with a mountain in Utah.